Monday, November 11, 2024

 Revelation 13:10 is about Captivity which is obviously relevant to 70 AD.

 The Beast out of The Earth called elsewhere The False Prophet I think could have been Tiberius Julius Alexander.
 Many have argued “out of the Earth” in contrast to “out of the Sea” implies a Jewish background for the second Beast as opposed to the Gentile Background of the First, and Alexander fits that even though he was considered an Apostate.
-He had formerly been a Governor of Judea but was Prefect of Egypt when the War started and was vital to Vespasian becoming Emperor due to the control that position gave him over the Empire’s Food Supply.
-And he was involved in that Ceremonial Deification of Vespasian as Pharaoh as well which did include performing false Miracles.
+He had formerly been a Governor of Judea but was Prefect of Egypt when this War started and was vital to Vespasian becoming Emperor due to the control that position gave him over the Empire’s Food Supply.
+And he was involved in that Ceremonial Deification of Vespasian as Pharaoh as well which did include performing False Miracles.

 When the Image of The Beast is introduced in verse 14 many translations wrongly say the Image was “made”, but the Greek doesn’t use a word for Create here, it should read that they Set Up the Image, meaning the Image could be something that already existed.